 - Physical medium

 - Full duplex operation

-The Ethernet standard describes both the physical medium that data is sent over, and the format of the data (layer 1 and layer 2 of the OSI model).
-The standard is created by the IEEE (Institute of Electrical and Electronics Engineers) 802.3 committee.
+The Ethernet standard describes both the physical medium that data is sent over, and the format of the data.
+The standard is created by the 802.3 IEEE committee.

 Ethernet can run over:

 - Coaxial cable

 - Optical fiber